College Policy 5.05

 - The Budget Officer will participate in the annual budget preparation process.

 - The Budget Officer will prepare base budget forecasts according to instructions issued by the Chief Financial Officer.
-The base forecast will be provided to the President’s Cabinet prior to its completion.
+The base forecast will be provided to the President’s Council prior to its completion.

-- The Budget Officer will also communicate with the President’s Cabinet regarding any special initiatives or other extraordinary spending contemplated by the College.
+- The Budget Officer will also communicate with the President’s Council regarding any special initiatives or other extraordinary spending contemplated by the College.

 - The Chief Financial Officer will ensure that the budgeting includes all funds, is participatory and is a consultive process.